harshjadhav84/feedback-submission-system/README.md

 4. **Open the Project in Eclipse or IntelliJ IDEA**:
    -Open the Project in Eclipse or IntelliJ IDEA
    For Eclipse:

-         1. Open Eclipse.
+      - 1. Open Eclipse.
-         2. Click on File > Import > Existing Maven Projects.
+      - 2. Click on File > Import > Existing Maven Projects.
-         3. Browse to the project directory and select it.
+      - 3. Browse to the project directory and select it.
-         4. Click Finish to load the project.
+      - 4. Click Finish to load the project.

    For IntelliJ IDEA:

-         1. Open IntelliJ IDEA.
+      - 1. Open IntelliJ IDEA.
-         2.Click on Open and select the project directory.
+      - 2. Click on Open and select the project directory.
-         3. IntelliJ will automatically detect the Maven project and import it.
+      - 3. IntelliJ will automatically detect the Maven project and import it.

  5. **Update the application.properties file in the src/main/resources directory with your MySQL credentials:**: